nus-cs2103-AY2324S2/ip/README.md

-# lulu.Lulu Task Manager 🤖
+# Lulu Task Manager 🤖

-lulu.Lulu Task Manager is a simple command-line task manager written in Java.
+Lulu Task Manager is a simple command-line task manager written in Java.
 Keep track of your tasks with ease!

 ## Table of Contents